Understanding Bite Classes

 If you’re seeking the expertise of an orthodontist, chances are you have alignment issues with your teeth or jaws.
 Your orthodontist is able to correct these issues over time through a variety of different treatment options.

-That leads us to a big question though: How do these alignment issues occur and how does your orthodontist know how to devise the best plan of action for you?
+How do these alignment issues occur and how does your orthodontist know how to devise the best plan of action for you?
 Orthodontists use something called bite classes to determine the most successful treatment plan for each individual patient.
-Let’s discuss what they are and what they mean.

 What Do Bite Classes Mean?